supermacro/personal-site-old/content/posts/2018-04-01-future-of-webdev.md

 This shift isn't inherently bad for JS as it has FP features, however, most JS programmers have no idea how to code functionally.

 Further, much like in typescript, if you allow for escape hatches, you will use escape hatches.
 That is to say; if you can use a `for` loop to get a feature out quicker than thinking ahead of time of a more functional (and longer lasting) approach, then you'll eventually succumb to the temptation.
-Again, this is economics at play: It's much easier to follow the path of least resistance.
+Again, this is economics at play: It's much easier to follow the path of least resistance, and writing code imperatively generally requires less consideration.

 ## Moving away from JS